Oliver Twist: Plot

-A mysterious relative of Oliver, known only as "Monks," teams up with Fagin, to prevent Oliver from learning of his past.
-Monks bribes Mr. Bumble and his new wife, the Widow Corney, for information on Oliver.
-Together, they dispose of a ring and medallion that once belonged to Oliver's mother.
-Nancy, racked with guilt for her role in Oliver's kidnapping, secretly spies on them and passes the information on to Rose Maylie, who tells Mr. Brownlow.
+A mysterious man, known only as "Monks", teams up with Fagin, to prevent Oliver from learning of his past.
+Monks bribes Mr Bumble and his new wife, the former Widow Corney, for information on Oliver.
+Together, they dispose of a ring and medallion that had once belonged to Oliver's mother and had been stolen from her after she died.
+Nancy, racked with guilt for her role in Oliver's kidnapping, secretly spies on them and passes the information on to Rose Maylie, who tells Mr Brownlow.
+Meanwhile, the Artful Dodger is arrested for pickpocketing, tried and sentenced to transportation to Australia.

-Noah Claypole, who has since joined Fagin's gang, discovers that Nancy regularly meets with the Brownlows and Maylies for the sake of Oliver's welfare.
-Fagin passes the information on to Sikes, who beats Nancy to death in a fit of rage and goes into hiding.
-He is recognized by an angry mob and accidentally hangs himself in his attempt to escape.
+Noah Claypole, who had fled to London with the Sowerberrys' maid Charlotte after robbing Mr Sowerberry, joins Fagin's gang.
+Following Fagin's orders, he follows Nancy and discovers that she meets with Mr Brownlow and Rose for the sake of Oliver's welfare.
+Fearing that Nancy has betrayed him and Sikes (which, unknown to him, she has refused to do), Fagin passes the information on to Sikes, who beats Nancy to death in a fit of rage and goes into hiding.
+He is recognised by an angry mob and attempts to flee.
+Going to Toby Crackit's hideout, he learns that Fagin has been arrested.
+When the mob catches up to him, Sikes tries to escape over the rooftops by swinging on a rope, but while he is about to loop the rope about himself a vision of the dead Nancy's staring eyes terrorises him into losing his balance.
+In the fall, the looped rope catches him around the neck and hangs him.

-Mr. Brownlow forces Monks to divulge his secrets: he is Oliver's half-brother and had hoped to steal Oliver's half of their rightful inheritance.
+Mr Brownlow has Monks arrested and forces him to divulge his secrets: he is actually Oliver's half-brother and had hoped to steal Oliver's half of their rightful inheritance.
 Brownlow begs Oliver to give half his inheritance to Monks and grant him a second chance, to which Oliver happily agrees.
-Monks emigrates to America, but squanders his money, relapses into crime, and dies in prison.
+Monks emigrates to America, but squanders his money, relapses into crime and dies in prison.
 Fagin is arrested and sentenced to the gallows.
-The day before his execution, Oliver and Mr. Brownlow visit him in Newgate Prison.
+The day before his execution, Oliver and Mr Brownlow visit him in Newgate Prison and learn the location of the documents proving Oliver's identity.
+Bumble and his wife lose their jobs and are forced to become inmates of the workhouse.
 Rose Maylie, who turns out to be Oliver's maternal aunt, marries and enjoys a long life.
-Oliver lives happily with Mr. Brownlow as his adoptive son.
+Oliver lives happily as Mr Brownlow's adopted son.